-When the news finally dropped that Amazon’s Prime Day 2019 sales extravaganza will begin July 15 and last 48 hours through July 16 PT, competitors have no choice but to respond in some fashion or fall by the wayside.
+When the news finally dropped that the Amazon Prime Day sales extravaganza will begin July 15 and last 48 hours through July 16 PT, competitors have no choice but to respond in some fashion or fall by the wayside.
 Online retailers such as Walmart, Best Buy, Target, Home Depot, Lowe’s, and Fry’s Electronics will either have to beat or match Amazon Prime Day deals or risk falling behind.

 We expect Amazon will have fabulous deals on smart home devices, TVs, and small kitchen appliances such as Instant Pots, as well as robot vacuums, laptops, tablets, and loads of products in every category.

 The news about Amazon’s decision to extend Prime Day for 48 hours is still fresh, so other retailers may not have adapted, but you can bet they will make some sort of effort to stay relevant.
 The July 15 start date was pretty much common knowledge — or at least an educated guess — for months.
 Since Prime Day lasted 36 hours last year, the jump to 48 hours is not a shocker, mainly because Amazon did so well with Prime Day 2018.

 We took a look at a selection of major online retailer sites today, seeking evidence of sales events or even a reference to Prime Day.
 Here’s what we found: